Caleb4110/nvim/README.md

 # kickstart.nvim

 The config I use for neovim.
-It's heavily based on the kickstart.nvimconfiguration, so the rest of this readme is the readme for kickstart
+It's heavily based on the kickstart.nvim configuration, so the rest of this readme is the readme for kickstart

 ## Introduction